Mridu89714/JotEase/README.md

 The following gaps in existing note-taking solutions were identified and addressed in Jot Ease:

 1. **User Experience & Interface Design**: Current note-taking apps often lack easy-to-use screens and designs that prioritize user needs.
-2. **Multimedia Integration**: Most note-making apps do not easily work with different file formats, limiting flexibility.
-3. **Cognitive Support**: Few tools assist with memory, organization, and information processing to help users be more productive.
+2. **Cognitive Support**: Few tools assist with memory, organization, and information processing to help users be more productive.

 ---